tldr-pages/tldr/pages/common/gdown.md

 # gdown

-> Сommand-line tool to download files from Google Drive and other URLs.
+> Download files from Google Drive and other URLs.
 > Install: `pip install gdown`.
 > More information: <https://github.com/wkentaro/gdown>.